typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

  * 3. adds it to items
  * @param {string} input.dataPath path to the data file
  * @param {string} input.selector an xml-stream option to determine the main selector to be parsed
- * @returns items that is, a list of objects each representing a data item the Grakn keyspace */ function parseDataToObjects(input) {
+ * @returns items that is, a list of objects each representing a data item the Grakn database */ function parseDataToObjects(input) {
     const items = [];